mjyc/mywebsite/research.md

 ---

 My research is on human-robot interaction.
-I particularly enjoy thinking about designing and evaluating end-user programming systems for service or home environment.
+I particularly enjoy thinking about designing and evaluating end-user programming systems for service robots.

 ## Conference Papers